crisk221/jm-peak-performance/JMMACOR/README.md

-# Personal Trainer Wizard App
+# JM Peak Performance Nutrition App

-A Next.js 14 + React + TypeScript application for building a 3-page wizard app for personal trainers.
+A Next.js 14 + React + TypeScript application for building a 3-page wizard app for personal trainers and nutrition coaches.

 ## Features